dominicsayers/dominicsayers.github.com/_posts/2024-01-28-nursery-spag-bol.markdown

     heading: Variations
     steps:
       - Simply omit the meat for a delicious pasta sauce or pizza topping.
+      - This recipe works well with Quorn mince (or similar).
+Fry it up like the meat but use copious olive oil to make up for the taste lost by not using meat.
+Like 50-100ml of olive oil if you can afford it.
 calories: 110
 prepmins: 10
 cookmins: 20